 Parramatta Computer Pals for Seniors was established in 2007.
 During the early days, our steering committee received great support from Parramatta City Council, the Australian Seniors Computer Clubs Association (ASCCA) and other computer clubs in the area.
 Initially only offering training one day per week, over time we built up our membership and invested in more equipment, gradually expanding our program to five days per week.

-Still growing steadily, ParraPals now has over 200 financial members, 10 trainers and 15 additional volunteers.
+Still growing steadily, ParraPals now has around 150 financial members supported by a dedicated team of volunteers.
 Members volunteer their time as trainers, assistant trainers, office assistants, sitting on the management committee or contributing to administration, catering, supplies, IT maintenance and keeping our website and social media sites up to date.

 Over the course of our history, the club has benefited from generous support from the City of Parramatta Council.
 We have also received a small number of ad-hoc government grants, but otherwise the Club is entirely funded by its membership and course fees.
 There are no paid staff.

 ParraPals is a member of the Australian Seniors Computer Clubs Association.